yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-DRV/Readme.md

 The board uses a LDO to drop the external supply voltage to 3.3Volt needed by the ESP32-S3.

 ### Driver section:
 Board pins labeled *+V* are intended to provide power to external devices only.
-They are connected to pin 5 of each XH connector.
+They are connected to pin 5 of each JST XH connector.
 Since all components on this +V rail (C1, C6...C9, IC1) are rated for 50Vmax you might go even higher than 12VDC if necessary.

 **Important:**
 You must make sure your project never exceeds the electrical and thermal limits of the driver chip IC1.